-Fuist, Irby, Perera, Vicary
+Fuist, Budhiraja, Irby, Vicary

 Criminology is the social scientific study of crime and the criminal justice system.
 As a field, criminology examines a broad array of issues related to crime and criminal justice, including but not limited to policing, crime rates, criminal organizations, and the social construction of crime and deviance.
-The criminology minor at IWU is unique in that it provides an interdisciplinary framework, grounded in the social sciences but also engaging the natural sciences and humanities, which focuses on developing knowledge in students about the workings of the criminal justice system, an understanding of inequality with regard to the law, and the skills needed to study crime.
-IWU's criminology minor is a way for students interested in a future working in criminal justice, advocacy, law, or research to complement their primary major with a focus on knowledge and skills related to crime.
+The study of criminology at IWU both gives students a strong sociological framework for understanding crime and criminal justice, while offering unique interdisciplinary options for students to engage with other social sciences as well as the natural sciences and humanities.
+The program focuses on developing knowledge in students about the workings of the criminal justice system, an understanding of inequality with regard to the law, and the skills needed to study crime.
+Studying criminology is useful for students interested in a future working in criminal justice, advocacy, law, or research.
 The course selection is designed to advance the University's mission of social justice by preparing students to confront serious challenges relating to inequality within the criminal justice system in our society, while also helping students to become informed citizens and providing a wide array of skills and competencies for diverse career paths.
+Students completing a Sociology-Criminology major may not obtain either a Sociology or Criminology minor.